 I man the pumps.
 Been doing it since I was twenty-three, about ten years now.
 Tomorrow, I’ll have to head up to Charleston to check-in with Dooley, he’s been getting wicked foul-ups from leopard mussels on his intakes.
-I’ll have to help him clear those out.
+I’ll have to help clear those out.

 But today, I’m driving the Savannah Line, scannin’ for leaks, testing the back pressures and Central informs me that I have to replace a couple impellers.
-All that, plus keep a eye out.
+All that, plus keep an eye out.
 But it’s been months since I had to run off any globateurs.
 But that’s here.
 Down in Jacksonville, hoo-boy, they been gettin’ organized.
 Some of them environmentalists either found a backer, or some dumb-ass inland farmer forgot to lock up his ammonium-nitrate.
 It’s a federal offense to so-much-as paint graffiti on a levy wall.
 But blowin’ one up?
 Hell, you get caught by the folks whose homes you flooded, you’d be lynched for sure.

 Get a load of these three.
 “Hey, you can’t be fishing in the collection pool.
 You’ll get your lines n’ shit all tangled in my pumps.”
 Whoa, that’s a big channel cat.
 “You guys clear out.
 Head on down to Bolling Pier and fish from that.
 I catch you here again I’ll send your photos into NLS.”

 I’m about eighteen inches below sea level just standing here at pump number one nineteen.
-The kids I scrambled pull up a big ol’ catfish on a stringer.
-Water from allover the land seeps up from below, or rains down from above, and runs in collection channels to here where we pump into the river.
+The kids pull up a big ol’ catfish on a stringer.
+Water from allover the land seeps up from below, or rains down from above, and runs in collection channels to here where we pump it into the river.
 All kinds of juicy vittles end up in the ponds.
 Cats get thick on ’em.
 I wouldn’t eat the fish that comes out of the pools.
 But some do.

 “You guys didn’t lose any tackle did ya?
 Just tell me straight.
 I already flipped off my camera,” I tell them, but a smart kid would known better.
 “Nothing?
 Alright, so get outta here.
 Go on.”